-Sports injuries can be painful both physically and emotionally.
-Many times, those playing sports professionally or for scholarships may return to activity before healing has satisfactorily progressed.
-Unfortunately, this often results in re-injury and lifelong disability can occur as a result of repetitive injury.
+Sports injuries can be painful, both physically and emotionally.
+Many times, those playing sports professionally or for scholarships return to activity before healing has satisfactorily progressed.
+However, this often results in re-injury and lifelong disability can occur as a result of repetitive injury.

 The following strategies help prevent sports injuries to your neck and back:

 - Stretch thoroughly and carefully before participating.
 Be sure not to overextend – if your stretches cause you pain, stop immediately.